pedromedley/website/content/blog/progress-report-1.md

 Insomnia currently has no premium features, so has been unable to generate revenue.
-However, A beta version of the first paid feature (sync) is almost complete, and an additional team collaboration features are in the works.
+However, A beta version of the first paid feature (sync) is almost complete, and additional team collaboration features are in the works.
-Hopefully you will see this number increase in the next post.
+This number should be greater than zero in the next post.

 ## Time Allocation, Priorities, and Roadmap

 The last four month have been crazy.
-I began full-time work on Insomnia on July 5th, and launched the Insomnia 3.0 app on [July 24th](/changelog/3.0.10/).
+Full-time work on Insomnia began on July 5th, and the app launched on
+[July 24th](/changelog/3.0.10/).
 Effectively, the last four months looked like this.

-- **July** – Getting ready for initial public launch
+- **July** – Finish development for initial public launch
 - **August** – Implement remaining core features (environments, and cookie support)
 - **September** – Bug fixes, website, small improvements, and talking to users
-- **October** – Researching and implementing cloud sync features
+- **October** – Research and implement cloud sync features

 I don't have the next four months planned out, so I can't tell you exactly what will happen, but I do have some general goals.